pli01/curlhttp_exporter/README.md

 Use Docker, really.

-If you cannot use Docker, please ensure you have meet the tested dependencies:
+If you cannot use Docker, please ensure your environment meets the tested dependencies:
 - Python 3.6
 - pycurl 7.43.0.2
 - pyopenssl 19.1.0
 - urllib3 1.25.8
 - pyyaml 5.3.1

 System packages:
-- libcurl 7.69.1
+- libcurl 7.69.1 (on CentOS 7, this can be fetched from CityFan repo, issue #5)
 - openssl 1.0.2

 ## Configuring